-Lancaster Police arrest shooting suspect
+Lancaster police arrest shooting suspect

 LANCASTER, Pa.
 (WHTM) — Police arrested a man wanted in connection with a shooting last month.

 Investigators found Luciano at an apartment on East Chestnut Street on Friday afternoon.
-When officers surrounded the building they said Luciano jumped from a second-floor window to try to get away.
+When officers surrounded the building, they said Luciano jumped from a second-floor window to try to escape.

 Police said they had to use an electronic control device on him when he would not respond to commands and would not stop running.